 Dr. Steve Faulkner led the study; he says that they wanted to discover whether there are alternatives to exercising that might help individuals maintain better blood glucose levels.

-Faulkner compared 1 hour of cycling with 1 hour of hot bath, and he found that the 1-hour of hot tub actually provides surprising benefits.
+Faulkner compared 1 hour of cycling with 1 hour of a hot bath, and he found that the 1-hour hot tub actually provides surprising benefits.

 The bath might stimulate the release of heat shock protein, which might reduce blood glucose levels simply by improving the sugar uptake which is controlled by insulin.

-In addition, according to the results, the bath provided around 80 % increase regarding energy expenditure.
-Also, the hot bath burned around 126 calories in 60 minutes, that is equal to 25 to 30 minutes walk.
+In addition, according to the results, the bath provided around an 80 % increase in energy expenditure.
+Also, the hot bath burned around 126 calories in 60 minutes, which is equal to a 25 to 30-minute walk.

 In the long term, these findings might improve blood glucose control and help with weight control.

-But, it is crucial to take safety precautions before you use a hot tub.
-Consult your doctor in order to make sure that your glucose wouldn’t drop too low or that you wouldn’t get burned.
+But, it is crucial to take safety precautions before people use a hot tub.
+People should consult a doctor in order to make sure that their glucose wouldn’t drop too low or that they wouldn’t get burned.

 Generally speaking, the hot tub is an amazing way to add all the benefits of exercise.
-You can enjoy your hot tub, feel better, relieve stress and reduce your blood glucose levels.
+People can enjoy a hot tub, feel better, relieve stress, and reduce their blood glucose levels.
 Sounds amazing, right?